Forklift Pedestrian Detection Systems for Safer Industrial Operations

 What maintenance is required?

 Maintenance is minimal.
 Proxicam may require occasional lens cleaning and cable inspection.
 ZoneSafe tags should be checked periodically for battery life and wear.
-Both systems are designed for industrial environments with vibration, dust, and temperature changes.
+Inviol requires routine camera cleaning and periodic system checks to ensure clear video quality.

 Can Proxicam or ZoneSafe integrate with telematics or analytics tools?